 How is a microchip implanted?
 Is it painful?

-Veterinarians use a tool called a hypodermic needle to implant microchips – a small, hollow tube used with a syringe.
-The microchip is about the size of a grain of rice, or 12mm, to be more precise.
-While the hypodermic needle is slightly larger than a standard needle, it doesn’t hurt any more than a typical injection.
+Veterinarians use a hypodermic needle to implant microchips – a small, hollow tube used with a syringe.
+To be more precise, the microchip is about the size of a grain of rice, or 12mm.
+While the hypodermic needle is slightly larger than a standard needle, it doesn’t hurt more than a typical injection.
 In many cases, owners choose to microchip their pets while undergoing other procedures like spaying or neutering, as they’re already under anesthesia and won’t be conscious during the process.

 Rabies Vaccination – A Requirement